MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cstringt-class.md

 ### Return Value

 The count of characters removed from the string.
-Zero if the string is not changed.
+Zero if the string isn't changed.

 ### Remarks